Brown-Moses/paykit/docs/PROJECT_OVERVIEW.md

 ### Core Workflow

 1. **Receive** — MTN MoMo sends a payment webhook to `POST /webhook/momo/:merchant_id`.
-2. **Verify** — PayKit validates the webhook's `X-Signature` using HMAC-SHA256 and checks for replay attacks using the unique `provider_tx_id`.
+2. **Verify** — PayKit validates the webhook's timestamp skew and `X-Signature` using HMAC-SHA256, checking for replay attacks using the unique `provider_tx_id`.
 3. **Parse & Store** — The payload is parsed into a domain model, the payer's phone number (MSISDN) is SHA-256 hashed for privacy, and the transaction is persisted in PostgreSQL.
 4. **Notify** — If the transaction is successful, PayKit asynchronously forwards a lightweight notification to the merchant's configured `webhook_url`.
 5. **Retry** — Failed merchant deliveries are retried up to 3 times with exponential backoff.
+6. **Dead Letter Queue (DLQ)** — If all 3 notifications fail, the notification is moved to the DLQ (`delivery_dlq` table) for operator inspection and manual retry.
-6. **Log** — Every delivery attempt is recorded in a `delivery_logs` table for full observability.
+7. **Log** — Every delivery attempt is recorded in a `delivery_logs` table for full observability.
-7. **Query** — Merchants can query their own transactions and delivery logs via a Bearer-token-protected REST API.
+8. **Query & Admin** — Merchants can query their transactions, scoped metrics, delivery logs, and manage their DLQ entries via a Bearer-token-protected REST API.

 ---